-First Prize Concours International de Jeunnes Musicienes Crescendo in Geneva (Switzerland), 2013; First Prize International Competition Pozuelo de Alarcón (Madrid, 2013); First Prize Solsona AIMS Festival (Lleida, 2013); First Prize Contest of Young Interpreters of Canet (Castellón, 2014); Alicante Concert Society Interpretation Award (Alicante, 2019); Winner of the II Contest of Young Soloists of the Young Orchestra of the Generalitat Valenciana (Valencia 2019); Prix du Cap Ferret Music Open (France, 2023).
+First Prize Concours International de Jeunnes Musicienes Crescendo de Genève (Switzerland, 2013); First Prize in the Pozuelo de Alarcón International Competition (Madrid, 2013); First Prize at the Solsona AIMS Festival (Lleida, 2013); First Prize in the Canet Young Performers Contest (Castellón, 2014); Alicante Concert Society Interpretation Award (Alicante, 2019); Winner of the II Contest of Young Soloists of the Youth Orchestra of the Generalitat Valenciana (Valencia 2019); Prix du Cap Ferret Music Open (France, 2023).

 Born 23 years ago, his first teachers were Catalina Roig, Vicente Balaguer and Mikhail Spivak.
-With a scholarship from the Pachá Foundation and the Albéniz Foundation, he studies at the Reina Sofía Higher School of Music in Madrid with professor Zakhar Bron and Yuri Volguin.
+With a scholarship from the Pachá Foundation and the Albéniz Foundation, he studies at the Reina Sofía School in Madrid with professor Zakhar Bron and Yuri Volguin.
 He is a student of Salvatore Accardo thanks to the sponsorship of the Stauffer Foundation in Cremona.
-He has gone on to take lessons with Gil Shaham, Viktoria Mullova, Mihaela Martin, Sergei Ostrovski, Boris Belkin and Salvatore Accardo (Accademia Chigiana, Siena), Ivry Gitlis, Agustín León Ara, Vasko Vassilev, Ingolf Turban, Miriam Fried, Giovanni Guzzo, Silvia Marcovici, Christoph Poppen, Heime Müller and Marta Gulyas.
+He has gone to take lessons with Gil Shaham, Viktoria Mullova, Mihaela Martin, Sergei Ostrovski, Boris Belkin (Accademia Chigiana, Siena), Ivry Gitlis, Agustín León Ara, Vasko Vassilev, Ingolf Turban, Miriam Fried, Giovanni Guzzo, Silvia Marcovici, Christoph Poppen, Heime Müller and Marta Gulyas.

 His Conducting teacher is maestro Cristóbal Soler.